-CNN.
-Using the pytorch library, we have implemented a CNN (convolutional neural network) module for automatic CCA classification given the above inputs.
-We choose the CNN architecture rather than (1) a more complex RNN (recurrent neural network) with an LSTM (long-short term memory) or GRU (gated recurrent unit) [39], since we want a simple approach that is easily implementable in routers; and (2) a basic fully-connected neural network, in order to exploit the temporal locality in the dataframes, i.e., the correlation between close time-slots, which are expected to be relatively similar, while keeping a lightweight architecture.
-Specifically, to build the CNN, we choose a kernel of size $3 \times 2$ , 50 convolutional filters, and 5 subsequent modules, each consisting of the following: a 2D convolution layer, a 2D batch normalization, a ReLU activation, and a 2D MaxPool layer.
+CNN overview.
+Using the pytorch library, we have implemented a CNN (convolutional neural network) module for automatic CCA classification given the above inputs and outputs.
+We choose the CNN architecture rather than (1) a more complex RNN (recurrent neural network) with an LSTM (long-short term memory) or GRU (gated recurrent unit) [44], since we want a simple approach that is easily implementable in routers; and (2) a basic fully-connected neural network, in order to exploit the temporal locality in the dataframes, i.e., the correlation between close time-slots, which are expected to be relatively similar, while keeping a lightweight architecture.

+As illustrated in Fig. 4, to build the CNN, we choose a kernel of size $3 \times 2$ , 50 convolutional filters, and 5 subsequent modules, each consisting of the following: a 2D convolution layer, a 2D batch normalization (BN), a ReLU activation, and a 2D MaxPool layer.
 The CNN outputs an array of numbers that indicate the classification score of each potential CCA.
 The maximum number corresponds to the predicted CCA.